cb-technologists/blog/content/posts/cjd-casc.md

 In the subsequent stage, we now apply changes to our CJD configuration to the resources running in our Kubernetes cluster.

 First, we use a `when` directive to ensure we only run this stage when the Pipeline is running off of the *master* branch.
-We then use a [Docker image with `kubectl` installed](https://hub.docker.com/r/lachlanevenson/k8s-kubectl) for our stage agent pod template.
-Within this container, we apply changes to our `jenkins-casc` ConfigMap, the resources specified in `cjd.yaml`, and finally set the image for our CJD StatefulSet to the latest one just pushed to Docker Hub:
+We then use the [Google-provided kubectl image](https://gcr.io/cloud-builders/kubectl) for our stage agent pod template.
+Within this container, we apply changes to our `jenkins-casc` `ConfigMap`, the resources specified in `cjd.yaml`, and finally set the image for our CJD `StatefulSet` to the latest one we've just pushed to Google Container Registry:

 ```groovy
     stage('Update CJD') {